dejayc/bashful/docs/api/opts.md

 It is recommended that `processScriptOption` actually populate an array of the options that were received, rather than acting upon them immediately.
 After `prepareScript` successfully returns, the calling script can then validate the array of options, and iterate through them to process them in order.
 This provides a few benefits:

 * If the script specifies that a certain flag should cause help text to be displayed, it is usually desired that the script should **ONLY** display the help text, and not begin to perform any other script logic.
 Since actual logic isn't executed within the function `processScriptOption`, receiving a `help` option could cause the script to display help text and terminate, before any actual logic had the chance of being executed.
-* Validation can be performed upon all of options and option values simultaneously, instead of handling them piecemeal within `processScriptOption`.
+* Validation can be performed upon all of options simultaneously, instead of handling them piecemeal within `processScriptOption`.
 This can allow redundant or out-of-order arguments to be handled sensibly.

 When passing the command line arguments from one function to another, it is recommended to use the notation `"${@:+${@}}"`, which will not generate an error if no command line arguments are specified and `set -u` is defined.